Hex Grid Renderer (HGR)

 - Has undo (10 levels) and save/load support.

 - It speaks English and German.
 If you want it in a language of your choice, get in touch and i will send you the information you need to translate it :).
 Contact info is at the bottom.

 ACHTUNG: If your device force-closes this immediately or when changing map sizes, then it has too little memory.
 See the NOTES section below for why.

 HGR requires EXTERNAL STORAGE WRITE permissions in order to save its images to the SD card (see below) before handing them off to services like GMail, GDrive, or Dropbox.
 If there were a way to do this without a file, andnot risk an out-of-memory error by buffering the exported data in a byte array, the app would need no special permissions.

 HGR stores its own state in the Android-provide app-private space (which requires no special permissions).
 In order to export the hexes as PNG files it needs to write them somewhere where other apps can read them, which means putting them on the SD card.
 It stores any exported data under:

 HGR is has been seen to work on API7 devices(Android 2.1.x).
-It is tested on several emulator configurations (with various Android versions), a Samsung Galaxy S2 phone, and an Asus TF300 tablet (also 4.2), and a Nexus 7 (2012 model, Android 4.3).
+It is tested on several emulator configurations (with various Android versions), a Samsung Galaxy S2 phone (Android 4.2), and an Asus TF300 tablet (also 4.2), and a Nexus 7 (2012 model, Android 4.3).

 Notes and Caveats